licit-lab/symupy/docs/source/contributing/CONTRIBUTING.md

 ## Roadmap plan

-A general road plan should be available as a main issue entitled `Roadmap Plan` in the [issues page](https://github.com/licit-lab/symupy/issues).
+A general road plan should be available as a main issue entitled `Roadmap Plan`.
 This plan is intended to collect the general plan of activities within the development process.
-In addition this issue intends to capture the general features that will be present in future releases of the software.
-In general, the intention of the plan is to keep a list of pending topics to work on.
+This plan intends to capture the general features.
+In general the intention of the plan is to keep a list of pending topics to work on.
 These pending topics could be: new features, bugs, documentation issues.
 Each one of the topics listed in the general plan should be associated to the corresponding issue

 ### Reporting problems or bugs

 When reporting bugs please provide a complete description on the situation and provide information regarding the version of the system you are using, the operative system, and the steps to reproduce the bug.
-Please attach supporting files to enhance the bug documentation and provide more robust solutions and alternatives.
+Attach the corresponding files if required.
 ### Adding new features

-We are always happy to listen about new ideas and features to be introduced.
-Please open a new issue in the corresponding category to propose new features.
+We are always happy to listen about new ideas on the

 ## How to contribute